Application for Registration

 - To fulfill the College’s mandate of public protection; and

 - To assist the Ministry of Health and Long-Term Care in developing Ontario’s health human resources strategy.

-The fee for submitting an application to register with the College is $275.00 plus HST.
+The College's application is $275.00 plus HST.

-Application fees are over and above the cost of annual membership and are non-refundable.
+are non-refundable.
 All fees are payable in Canadian dollars and can be paid:

 - online with VISA or Mastercard;